unreasonablyEffective42/microLisp/Tutorial.md

 ```

 <para>
 MicroLisp is a dialect of Lisp that runs on the JVM.
 It is "purely" functional, in this case meaning that mutation is not just disallowed, but is not possible.
-Like Scheme, microLisp is lexically scoped.Everything in MicroLisp is an expression. </para>
+Like Scheme, microLisp is lexically scoped.Everything in MicroLisp is an expression.
+I have attemptted to make every code example copy paste compatible if the interpreter is run with the -i flag (interactive). -ip will perform autoformatting on newlines by adding appropriate indentations for each line, but is not compatible with copy paste.</para>

 # Types
 Atomics are the simplest expressions, just evaluating to themselves.
 The atomic expressions are: numbers, booleans, characters and the empty list.